p4lang/PI/proto/docs/p4runtime.md

 October 2nd, 2017

 **Version:**
-0.1: This is a WIP draft and will improve other issues such as sharding.
+0.1: This is a WIP draft and we will improve other issues such as sharding.

 This document describes the rules and conventions for the P4Runtime API for a switch.
 This document's goals: